wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    PROTIP: The `standup.sh` file in the repo from GitHub performs the steps below automatically.
 The script can be run repeatedly.

 0. Install virtualenv.
-0. Create a simple virtual environment folder venv:
+0. Create a simple virtual environment folder named "venv":

    <tt><strong>virtualenv venv
    cd venv